10DLC Registration

 What if my business name or website URL has restricted content in it?

-If your business name or URL has restricted content you cannot register with that business name or URL.
-You will need to create a new EIN or business website to use.
+If your business name or URL has restricted content you will need to register your business as a DBA under a altered name.

 Can I use a Gmail address as my business email in the application?

-No, please do not use a @gmail address in your application.
+No, do not use a @gmail address in your application.
 We recommend using a business email address.
-An email address from @gmail.com is considered an anonymous email address.
+An email address from @gmail.com is considered an anonymous email address and will be rejected.

 What does this mean for the content of my text messages?